Emaxan/red-team/iTechArtSurvay/Server/Doc/DatabaseMigrations.md

 ### Migration files ###

+All migration files are associated with RedTeam.iTechArtSurvay.Repositories project.
+So, next files you can find here.

 - `Configuration.cs`

 This file contains configuration of the database-migrations process.
 Pay attention for method called `Seed` - this method is used for adding test-data into tables every time when database is created or has migration (with the help of Database context object).
 Method `Seed` runs every time when you execute `update-database` command (see below) and override any changes to data that you may have made while testing the application.